Tusharbir/papauthdocx/README.md

 - If CORS or proxy issues appear, set `REACT_APP_API_BASE_URL` to the backend URL

 ## Developer Notes
-- All deprecated features (QR code, tamper score, Merkle proof, anomaly signals) have been removed from the UI and codebase
+- All deprecated features (QR code, Merkle proof, anomaly signals) have been removed from the UI and codebase
 - For API examples and Postman collections, see the backend repo

 ---